UniversalDependencies/docs/_sla-pos/PRON.md

 These are typical properties of adverbs.
 However, they can also denote an indefinite quantity when they take a genitive nominal argument.
 This follows the typical behavior of numerals.
-The whole phrase (numeral + noun) works like a noun phrase, can become argument of a verb and some of the numerals even inflect for case: _s mnoha body_ “with many points” (`Case=Ins`).
+The whole phrase (numeral + noun) works like a noun phrase, can become argument of a verb and some of the numerals even inflect for case: _s&nbsp;mnoha body_ “with many points” (`Case=Ins`).
-When it acts as subject, it is regarded as neuter singular for subject-verb agreement.
+When it acts as subject, it is regarded as neuter singular for the purpose of subject-verb agreement.

 ~~~ sdparse
 Trenér sázel mnohem více na herní stránku než na kondici .